-In 1970 Ralph Foster wrote an excellent piece about the history of Alder Lake.
+In the 1960s Ralph Foster wrote an excellent piece about the history of Alder Lake.
 I noted one small mistake about the size of the lake, but other than that I salute Ralph for the time he put into documenting this important piece of Scouting history.
+I retyped the information to make it easier to read but the original version is available as a PDF file.

 So you're headed for Alder Lake----------